squarism/squarism.github.io/_posts/2016-04-06-ruby-slop-example.markdown

 I disagree with `-h` here for hosts.
 I think `-h` should always be help.
 This is especially true when switching contexts.
 When I switch to java or node or go or python, I have no idea what those communities' standards are.
-I rely on what unix expects: *dash aitch*.
+I rely on what unix expects: *dash h*.
-I disagree also with this example because figuring out how to handle `-h` for help is the most confusing thing about using slop because you have to use exceptions as flow control (sort of an anti-pattern).
+I also disagree with the slop readme example because figuring out how to handle `-h` for help is the most _confusing thing_ about using slop because you have to use exceptions as flow control (sort of an anti-pattern).